ee538/fall24-project-kkkkkkyia/README.md

 ```

 - What is the runtime of your algorithm?
+The runtime complexity is O(n * L), where n is the number of locations and L is the average length of the location names.
+The loop iterates over all n locations, and for each location, convert it to lowercase and check if it starts with the given prefix, both of which take O(L) time.
 - (Optional) Can you do it faster than `O(n)`?
+It is not possible to achieve a better time complexity for this algorithm in the current setup without additional preprocessing.
+Even with a more advanced data structure like a Trie or Sorted Data with Binary Search, which would give the complexity less than O(n) for prefix search, it still requires an initial preprocessing time.
+Thus, it is difficult to do better than O(n) for a single query unless pre-processing the data into a more efficient structure for multiple queries.

 ## Item 2-1: Find the place's coordinates in the Map (Phase 1)